enibeni/10_coursera/README.md

 # Quickstart

 Run this script with Python 3.x.
-As a parameter you have to specify path to .xlsx file for saving results.
+As an optional parameter you could specify path to .xlsx file for saving results.
+By default results will be saved in working directory.
-As an optional parameter, you can specify the keyword that the courses will be searched for.
+As an another optional parameter, you can specify the keyword that the courses will be searched for.

 Example of script launch on Linux, Python 3.5: